shmulib/CGLSP/README.md

 ## Codebase Structure

 This repo implements a solver for the CGLSP sequencing problem.
-The structure of the codebase will shortly be described in the docs [here](docs/codebase_structure.md)
+The structure of the codebase is described in the docs [here](docs/codebase_structure.md)

 ## Results obtained used this solver